apache/shenyu-website/content/en/projects/soul/waf-plugin/index.md

 * Selectors and rules, please refer to : [selector](../selector-and-rule)

-  * When `module` is set to `black` mode, only the matched traffic will execute the rejection policy, and the unmatched traffic will be skipped directly.
+  * When `model` is set to `black` mode, only the matched traffic will execute the rejection policy, and the unmatched traffic will be skipped directly.

-  * When module' is set to mixed' mode, all traffic will pass through waf plugin.
+  * When `model` is set to `mixed` mode, all traffic will pass through waf plugin.
 For different matching traffic, users can set whether to reject or pass.

 ## Situation